Jews

-The Israelites emerged from the pre-existing Canaanite peoples to establish Israel and Judah in the Southern Levant during the Iron Age.
-Originally, Jews referred to the inhabitants of the kingdom of Judah and were distinguished from the gentiles and the Samaritans.
-According to the Hebrew Bible, these inhabitants predominately originate from the tribe of Judah, who were descendants of Judah, the fourth son of Jacob.
+The Israelites emerged from the pre-existing Canaanite peoples to establish the kingdoms of Israel and Judah in the Southern Levant during the Iron Age.
+Originally, Jews referred to the inhabitants of Judah, and were distinguished from the gentiles and the Samaritans.
+According to the Hebrew Bible, these inhabitants predominantly originate from the tribe of Judah, who were descendants of Judah, the fourth son of Jacob.
 The tribe of Benjamin were another significant demographic in Judah and were considered Jews too.
-By the late 6th century BCE, Judaism had evolved from the Israelite religion, dubbed Yahwism (for Yahweh) by modern scholars, having a theology that religious Jews believe to be the expression of the Mosaic covenant between God and the Jewish people.
+By the late 6th century BCE, Judaism had evolved from the Israelite religion, dubbed Yahwism by modern scholars, having a theology that religious Jews believe to be the expression of the Mosaic covenant between God and the Jewish people.
 After the Babylonian exile, Jews referred to followers of Judaism, descendants of the Israelites, citizens of Judea, or allies of the Judean state.
 Jewish migration within the Mediterranean region during the Hellenistic period, followed by population transfers, caused by events like the Jewish–Roman wars, gave rise to the Jewish diaspora, consisting of diverse Jewish communities that maintained their sense of Jewish history, identity, and culture.

 In the following millennia, Jewish diaspora communities coalesced into three major ethnic subdivisions according to where their ancestors settled: the Ashkenazim (Central and Eastern Europe), the Sephardim (Iberian Peninsula), and the Mizrahim (Middle East and North Africa).
 While these three major divisions account for most of the world's Jews, there are other smaller Jewish groups outside of the three.
 Prior to World War II, the global Jewish population reached a peak of 16.7 million, representing around 0.7% of the world's population at that time.
 During World War II, approximately six million Jews throughout Europe were systematically murdered by Nazi Germany in a genocide known as the Holocaust.
 Since then, the population has slowly risen again, and as of 2021, was estimated to be at 15.2 million by the demographer Sergio Della Pergola or less than 0.2% of the total world population in 2012.
 (Note: The exact world Jewish population, however, is difficult to measure.
 In addition to issues with census methodology, disputes among proponents of halakhic, secular, political, and ancestral identification factors regarding who is a Jew may affect the figure considerably depending on the source.)
 Today, over 85% of Jews live in Israel or the United States.
 Israel, whose population is 73.9% Jewish, is the only country where Jews comprise more than 2.5% of the population.

 Jews have significantly influenced and contributed to the development and growth of human progress in many fields, both historically and in modern times, including in science and technology, philosophy, ethics, literature, governance, business, art, music, comedy, theatre, cinema, architecture, food, medicine, and religion.
 Jews founded Christianity and had an indirect but profound influence on Islam.
-In these ways and others, Jews have played a significant role in the development of Western culture.
+In these ways and others, Jewish culture has played a significant role in the development of Western culture.